quynhkylaphan/My-Music-Profile-Dashboard/README.md

 * **Data Cleaning & Processing**: Minor data handling was performed using Microsoft Excel.
 * **Data Visualization**: The dashboard was designed and built in [**Tableau**](https://www.tableau.com/).

----

-## ⚙️ How to Use

-You can explore this project in the following ways:

-1.  **View the Interactive Dashboard**: For the full, interactive experience, please visit the dashboard on [Tableau Public](https://public.tableau.com/app/profile/kyla.phan/viz/MySpotifyPlaylist_17537532881240/Dashboard).
-2.  **Explore the Data**: The raw `.csv` data is available in the `/data` directory for you to conduct your own analysis.
-3.  **Open the Workbook**: Download the `.twbx` file from the `/tableau` directory and open it with [Tableau Desktop](https://www.tableau.com/products/desktop) or the free [Tableau Reader](https://www.tableau.com/products/reader).